National Route 1 (Vietnam): History

 The National Route 1 was constructed by the French colonists in early 20th century.
-It has been upgraded recently by Japanese ODA as well as loans from World Bank.
 During both the First Indochina War and Second Indochina War (the Vietnam War), Road 1A was the site of a number of battles between Vietnamese forces and French or American troops.
 One of the most notable engagements was the French Operation Camargue in 1953.

-During the Republic of Vietnam regime (1954-1975), there are two divided sections of the main highway from Quang Tri to Ba Xuyen (Ca Mau): QL-1 (National Highway 1) and QL-4 (National Highway 4).
-Extensive upgrade work was done on the QL-1, and QL-19 by the U.S. Army Corps of Engineers during the 2nd Indo China War.
-In 1966 the 19th Engineer Battalion began to "upgrade highway QL-1 from virtually a dirt trail, to a class 31 all-weather road, from Qui Nhon north to Bong Son."
+In South Vietnam, there were two divided sections of the main highway from Quảng Trị to Ba Xuyên (Cà Mau): QL-1 (National Highway 1) and QL-4 (National Highway 4).
+It bypassed Saigon-Biên Hòa.
+Extensive upgrade work was done by the U.S. Army Corps of Engineers during the 2nd Indo China War.
+In 1966 the 19th Engineer Battalion began to "upgrade highway QL-1 from virtually a dirt trail, to a class 31 all-weather road, from Qui Nhơn north to Bong Son."
 By 1970, the QL-1 had been upgraded all the way to Mo Duc.

-QL-1 bypass the route around Saigon-Bien Hoa.
-In the Mekong Delta, NH4 (now National Highway 1A) stretches distance of Long An province to Ba Xuyen (Ca Mau) province.
+The road was upgraded using official development assistance from Japan, and loans from the World Bank.

 Future

-The central section of the highway, from Hanoi to Cần Thơ, is planned to be duplicated by the North-South Expressway.
+The central section of the highway, from Hữu Nghị Border Gate to Cà Mau, is planned to be duplicated by the North–South Expressway.